-•Tied Mortar contact is penalty based and exhibits a linear relationship between normal/tangential separation and resulting contact stress.
-In referring to equation
+- Tied Mortar contact is penalty-based and exhibits a linear relationship between the normal/tangential separation and resulting contact stress.
+Referring to Equation (30.114), f(x) = x for all x in all separation directions.
+Since the nonlinearity is significantly reduced compared to sliding contacts, the implicit convergence characteristics are insensitive to scaling of the contact stiffness. - Tiebreak Mortar contact is treated similarly, but the normal and tangential contact stress is given by the constitutive model.
+It is strongly recommended to set CN (OPTION = 7 and OPTION = 9) and CT2CN (only OPTION = 9) on the additional card associated with the tiebreak option.
+Otherwise the interface stiffness is determined internally and may be inconveniently large. - Tiebreak Mortar contact is superposed by a sliding contact to take compressive contact stress, mainly to prevent penetrations in the post-failure regime but also to prevent cohesive failure due to normal compression.
+This contact follows the theory described above and automatically applies the IGNORE = 2 option to start with an initial zero contact stress.

-- (30.21.111), f(x) = x for all x in all separation directions.
-Since the nonlinearity is significantly reduced compared to one-sided contacts, the implicit convergence characteristics are insensitive to scaling of the contact stiffness. - •Tiebreak Mortar contact is treated similarly but the normal and tangential contact stress is given by the constitutive model.
-It is strongly recommended to set CN (OPTION = 7 and OPTION = 9) and CT2CN (only OPTION = 9) on the additional card associated with the tiebreak option, otherwise the interface stiffness is determined internally and may be inconveniently large. - •Tiebreak Mortar contact is superposed by a one-sided contact to take compressive contact stress, mainly to prevent penetrations in the post-failure regime but also to prevent cohesive failure due to normal compression.
-This contact follows the theory described above and automatically applies the IGNORE = 2 option to start with an initial zero contact stress. - •The one-sided contact associated with the tiebreak option is frictionless as long as the tied contact exists, this to avoid spurious interactions between the laws (mode II and friction) in the tangential directions.
+- The sliding contact associated with the tiebreak option is frictionless as long as the tied contact exists.
+This treatment is to avoid spurious interactions between the laws (mode II and friction) in the tangential directions.
 The friction is activated as soon as the tied contact is released.
-Furthermore, the tied interface will not take compressive stress as this is lent to the one-sided contact. - •Tied and tiebreak Mortar contacts are applied if the initial normal distance between the slave and master segment (with respect to their outer geometries) is less than a critical distance, $d_t = 0.05d_c$.
+Furthermore, the tied interface will not take compressive stress as this is lent to the sliding contact. - Tied and tiebreak Mortar contacts are applied if the initial normal distance between the tracked and reference segments (with respect to their outer geometries) is less than a critical distance, $d_t = 0.05d_c$.
 In this formula d_c is the characteristic length as described above.
-Here d_t =PENMAX can be used to override this tolerance for when to tie two segments, so the meaning of PENMAX is in this case different than for the unilateral contacts.
+Here $d_t = PENMAX$ can be used to override this tolerance for when to tie two segments, so the meaning of PENMAX is in this case

-Figure 30-47 A rubber compression example solved in implicit with Mortar contact (Courtesy of Dellner Couplers AB).
+Figure 30.46.
+A rubber compression example solved in implicit with Mortar contact (Courtesy of Dellner Couplers AB).
 The graph shows the contact force between the rubber parts and the moving workpiece and between the rubber parts and the two supports, respectively.